 Annual Conference

-Our theme this year is “Sustaining Care in Turbulent Times: Bolstering the Healthcare Safety Net” and will focus on equipping free and charitable clinics with the tools, insights, and partners needed to build long-term financial and operational sustainability.
-We will spotlight strategies and practices that fuel clinic growth, empowering them to move beyond survival and toward long-term impact despite rising demand and limited resources.
-As the premier educational and networking meeting for Virginia’s free and charitable clinics, their safety net partners, and healthcare advocates, this event is your opportunity to learn, share, and connect with peers from across the Commonwealth.
-We hope you’ll join us.
+Our theme this year was “Sustaining Care in Turbulent Times: Bolstering the Healthcare Safety Net” and focused on equipping free and charitable clinics with the tools, insights, and partners needed to build long-term financial and operational sustainability.
+We spotlighted strategies and practices that fuel clinic growth, empowering them to move beyond survival and toward long-term impact despite rising demand and limited resources.

-Sunday, November 16
+Sunday, November 16, 2025

 2:30pm - 4:00pm: VAFCC Board Meeting (VAFCC Board Members only)